Does Medicare cover ice machines ?

 In an effort to reduce the number of elderly persons entering into the Medicaid run nursing homes, non-Medicaid state programs are being developed to help them to remain living independently in their own homes.

 These programs are run by individual states, and not every state has one.

-Eligibility differs with each program in each state, so your parent will have to find the programs – again the Area Agencies on Aging should be able to point them in the right direction.
+Eligibility differs with each program in each state, so your parent will have to find the programs – again the Area Agency on Aging should be able to point them in the right direction.

-The programs do work such as modifying homes and purchasing equipment necessary to the goal of helping the elderly and disabled to maintain their independence in their home.
+The programs do work such as modifying homes, and purchasing equipment necessary to the goal of helping the elderly and disabled to maintain their independence in their home.

 You may also like…